Tuesday, May 3, 2016

 Mattress of Jivanlal (Jivanlal ki Godadi)

-Salute elders.
+Salute to the elders.
 You were great.

 1. This story made me think about how people often claim more than their fair share, just like Jivanlal did with the mattresses.
 It also reminded me how families today argue about even simple things like bedding and home items.
 When I read this, I also thought about how rising mattress prices in Pakistan make people hold on tightly to whatever they have.
 Even a small foam mattress feels valuable now.
 The way old generations worked together and built everything slowly feels very different from today, where people want quick credit.
 Your point about giving new covers and claiming old work as their own is so true in many offices and even public departments.
 The message is simple: shared things belong to everyone, whether it's property, effort, or something as basic as a mattress in family life.